Renewable, low-cost energy.

 Residential energy rates are nearly 20% less than the U.S. average*

-Looking to the future, Washington continues to lead the way in innovative energy research as well as production and management strategies, including the passage of voter-approved initiative that requires 15% of our electricity to be produced using wind, tidal, biomass and solar sources in the future.
+Looking to the future, Washington continues to lead the way in innovative energy research as well as production and management strategies, including an aggressive goal to derive 100% of the state’s energy needs from clean energy sources by 2045.

 A sensible energy policy designed for business.